Coltsfoot

 • Anti-inflammatory Properties: Active compounds like flavonoids and sesquiterpenes provide anti-inflammatory benefits1.
 These help reduce swelling and irritation throughout the respiratory system, offering natural relief.

 • Expectorant Action: Coltsfoot aids in clearing respiratory pathways by promoting the expulsion of phlegm and mucus.
-This makes breathing easier when dealing with congestion, helping to naturally clear the airways.
+This makes breathing easier when dealing with congestion.

 • Mild Bronchodilator Effects: Some users report easier breathing due to its gentle ability to help relax bronchial passages.
 This can provide comfort during times of respiratory stress or chest tightness.

 • Demulcent Properties: The herb creates a protective coating over irritated tissues.
-This soothing film helps shield sensitive areas from further irritation while promoting healing.
+This soothing film helps shield sensitive areas from further irritation while supporting natural healing.

-• Gentle Calming Effect: Many users experience a mild relaxing sensation that helps reduce respiratory anxiety.
+• Gentle Calming Effect: Many users experience a mild relaxing sensation.
 This subtle effect extends beyond respiratory comfort to a general sense of calm.

 • Smooth Throat Sensation: Users often notice reduced scratchiness in the throat.
 Natural moisture-retaining properties help maintain comfortable breathing passages.